Suggestions from all over!

-People is the Outlook.com term for your contacts and/or address book.
+“People” is what Outlook.com calls your contacts and/or address book.

-Click People and your contact list (also known as your address book) appears.
-This is where you can create, delete, edit, and otherwise manage the entries that you want to save.
+Your contact list (also known as your address book) appears.
+This is where you can create, delete, edit, and otherwise manage the entries you want to save.

-I’ll simply refer to People as “contacts” throughout the rest of the article.
+I’ll refer to People as “contacts” throughout the rest of the article.

 Sending email to someone in your contacts

-Sending email to someone who’s already in your contacts is actually pretty simple.
-Start by clicking the New button at the top of Outlook.com to compose a new message:
+Sending email to someone who’s already in your contacts is pretty simple.
+Start by clicking the New Message button to compose a new message.

-When the compose window appears, click either the To, Cc, or Bcc items:
+When the Compose window appears, click the To button.